max-evolve/max-evolve.github.io/_resources/2025-01-01-product-strategy.md

 [https://www.tryexponent.com/blog/google-product-strategy-interview](https://www.tryexponent.com/blog/google-product-strategy-interview)

 - How would you monetize Facebook Messenger?
-- Imagine you’re a PM at a startup that works with big data from the NHL — what’s the first product you would ship?
+- Imagine you're a PM at a startup that works with big data from the NHL — what's the first product you would ship?
 - How would you sell live plants at Amazon?
 - If you were the CEO of Facebook, what are the top three things you would do?
 - How would you bootstrap a product that helps people find apartments?
-- Imagine you’re the CEO of Apple — what product would you eliminate from the lineup?
+- Imagine you're the CEO of Apple — what product would you eliminate from the lineup?
 - If you were a VC, would you be more bullish on AR or VR?
 - Why do you think Microsoft bought LinkedIn?
 - Facebook is expanding into travel to compete with AirBnB — should they build a standalone app or integrate new travel features in the core Facebook experience?